Second Chance Training Institute

 A program of Second Chance in collaboration with University California San Diego, Department of Psychiatry

-Second Chance Academy is a program of Second Chance in collaboration with the University of California, San Diego Department of Psychiatry.
-Second Chance has over 20 years experience working in reentry.
-Our mission is to disrupt the cycles of incarceration and poverty by helping people find their way to self-sufficiency.
+Second Chance Training Institute is a program of Second Chance in collaboration with the University of California, San Diego Department of Psychiatry.
+Second Chance has over 20 years of experience working in the field of reentry.
+Second Chance's mission is to disrupt the cycles of incarceration and poverty by helping people find their way to self-sufficiency.

-The Second Chance Academy is committed to ensure all training programs are based in the very latest scientific research and the training is practical and relevant to practitioners in reentry programming, resulting in reduced recidivism and safer communities.
+The Second Chance Training Institute is committed to ensure all training programs are based in the very latest scientific research and the training is practical and relevant to practitioners in reentry programming, resulting in reduced recidivism and safer communities.

 Successful reentry programs must be based on the most current scientific research and include four basic elements to be successful.